-Note: The format of the test uses a similar format of the assignments assigned in the weekly modules.
+Note: The format of the test is similar to the format of the assignments in the weekly modules.
 The difference is the entire page of questions are shown for assignments, while the questions will be shown one at a time in random order for tests.
 There is a time limit for tests, it will be automatically submitted when the time expires.